henadzit/tortoise-pathway/README.md

 - Generate schema migrations from Tortoise models
 - Apply and revert migrations
 - No need for a database connection to generate migrations
+- If you have used Django migrations, you will feel at home

 ## Installation